 Creating Your First Azure Data Factory

-In the Azure portal, the default view will show those resources that were recently created or used.
+Once you’re logged into the Azure portal, the default view will show those resources that were recently created or used.
 You’ll also see a list of shortcuts to some of your commonly used services.

 Click on the link to Data Factories.
 If you don’t immediately see it in your shortcuts, you can use the Azure search bar to search for it.
 On the Data factories window, you’ll the list of data factories you’ve created (if any).
 From here, you can click the Add button to begin creating your first Azure data factory.